Take classes at another college?

 Students cannon major and minor in the same discipline/academic area.
 For example, they cannot major and minor in geography, but they can major in geography and minor in cartography.

-Students wishing to declare a second major or minor, must complete the appropriate form which is available in the Office of Academic Records and Summer School or on the forms page.
+Students wishing to declare a second major or minor, must complete the appropriate form which is available in the Office of Academic Records and Registration or on the forms page.
 Once a student has graduated, he/she may not add another major, minor or specialization to his/her undergraduate record.
 A department chairperson signature is required for each of the forms to be processed.

 How do I withdraw from or return to the university?

 Withdrawal: Once the decision has been made to withdraw from the University, the student must secure a withdrawal form.
-These forms are located throughout campus as well as in the office of academic records and summer school.
+These forms are located throughout campus as well as in the office of academic records and Registration.
 The student is to fill out section one of the form.
 Section two will indicate with whom the student needs to meet to conclude the process.
 Once the student has been interviewed, the process of withdrawal is complete.
 The withdrawal date is considered the date of the exit interview, not necessarily the last date of class attendance.
 Contact the office of academic records at 724.738.2010 for additional information.

 Unless suitable proof is submitted, students not living on campus will be withdrawn on the day their withdrawal form is completed and returned, not the day they claim they last attended classes.
 Students residing on campus will be withdrawn from the university either on the day they move out of the residence hall, stop attending classes or last use their meal plan, whichever date is latest.